trapexit/mergerfs/README.md

 The above behavior will help minimize the likelihood of EXDEV being returned but it will still be possible.
 To remove the possibility all together mergerfs would need to perform the as `mv` does when it receives EXDEV normally.

+`link` uses the same basic strategy.

 #### readdir ####

-[readdir](http://linux.die.net/man/3/readdir) is very different from most functions in this realm.
+[readdir](http://linux.die.net/man/3/readdir) is different from all other filesystem functions.
 It certainly could have it's own set of policies to tweak its behavior.
-At this time it provides a simple **first found** merging of directories and file found.
+At this time it provides a simple **first found** merging of directories and files found.
 That is: only the first file or directory found for a directory is returned.
 Given how FUSE works though the data representing the returned entry comes from **getattr**.

 It could be extended to offer the ability to see all files found.
 Perhaps concatenating **#** and a number to the name.
 But to really be useful you'd need to be able to access them which would complicate file lookup.